Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Results

 Table~\ref{tab:results} displays the tritium analysis results for $E_0$, $m_\beta $ or $m_\beta^2$, and 90\% confidence/credible limits on $m_\beta$.
 Bayesian and frequentist results are similar to one another.
 In particular, we report a neutrino mass limit of 155 eV (152 eV) from the Bayesian (frequentist) analysis.
 In addition, the Bayesian (frequentist) $E_0$ results differ by $1.2\sigma$ $(1.3\sigma)$ from the literature value.
 The Bayesian $1\sigma$ quantile bounds on $m_\beta$ do not contain zero because all of the posterior probability mass is above zero, since $m_\beta$ is a physical mass parameter.
 For $m_\beta^2$ in the frequentist analysis, negative values are permitted, and the $1\sigma$ bounds on $m_\beta^2$ are consistent with zero.

 Table~\ref{tab:E0uncertainties} reports frequentist systematic and statistical contributions to the total uncertainty on $E_0$.
 The systematic contributions result from the uncertainties on tritium model parameters, summarized previously in \autoref{tab:priors} and \autoref{tab:freq_var_priors}.
-The statistical uncertainty on $E_0$ ($\pm 17\,$eV) dominates over systematics ($\pm 9\,$eV), though the latter has a small effect on the total $E_0$ uncertainty ($\pm 19\,$eV in the frequentist case).
+The statistical uncertainty on $E_0$ ($\pm 17\,$eV) dominates over systematics ($\pm 9\,$eV), though the latter does have a small effect on the total $E_0$ uncertainty ($\pm 19\,$eV in the frequentist case).
 All systematic contributions are of a similar size.
-For $m_\beta$, the statistical uncertainty also dominates, as discussed further in \autoref{sec:sensitivity}.

 In \autoref{fig:tritium_spectrum}, the measured tritium spectrum is shown with both Bayesian and frequentist best-fit curves, which agree well.
-The visible best-fit model differences result from the different treatment of detection efficiency vs.~energy.
+The small remaining model differences that can be seen result from the different treatment of detection efficiency in parts of the spectrum where the efficiency is changing rapidly with respect to energy.
 In the frequentist analysis, the best-fit bin-efficiencies $\epsilon_k$ are equal to the values extracted from the field-shifted $\mathrm{^{83m}Kr}$ data.
 In the Bayesian analysis, $\epsilon_k$ are fitted from the tritium data while constrained by priors that account for uncertainties (like all other nuisance parameters).
 Accordingly, the Bayesian best-fit efficiency for each bin is the mean of the $\epsilon_k$ posterior.
 For most bins, the efficiency posteriors are similar to the priors, due to the limited statistical power of tritium data.
 The exception is the low-energy bins in \autoref{fig:tritium_spectrum}, where the tritium data pulls the $\epsilon_k$ distributions away from the best estimates from field-shifted $\mathrm{^{83m}Kr}$ data.

 The frequentist confidence intervals for the endpoint $E_0$ and neutrino mass squared $m_\beta^2$ are shown in the inset, with the literature values for the endpoint energy~\cite{Bodine:2015sma,Myers:2015} and neutrino mass~\cite{KATRIN:2021uub} close to the 1$\sigma$ contour.
 The shape of the contours for $m_\beta^2<0$ and the lower limit given in the third row of \autoref{tab:results} depend on the choice of function for the non-physical regime, here chosen to be \autoref{eq:mainz_method}.